In an attempt to simply the terminology in the fediverse, I propose we start referring to "instances" as "neighborhoods". Here's a short pitch:

 I wonder if #Gateway or some such might be more communicable here.
 Each gateway has own character allowing people to have multiple identities and networks?

 @ahanon It's one of those words I will never remember how to spell correctly.

 @r3bl oh!
 Lol!
 UK style is with a u, American do without.

 Used to illustrate the lack of term's universality rather than promoting English spellng Nazism.. 😉

 @r3bl Is it realm?

 A single-user instance for @email@example.com.
-I may or may not be interested in creating a few bots that you can follow, but the registration on this instance will always remain closed.
+I may or may not be interested in creating a few bots that you can follow, but the registration on this instance will remain permanently closed.